screepers/screeps-typescript-starter/docs/getting-started/authenticating.md

 * Upgrade `rollup-plugin-screeps` to version 0.1.1.
 * Follow the authentication steps as defined below.

-## Seting up Screeps authentication
+## Setting up Screeps authentication

 The authentication token is pulled by the starter kit from a file named `screeps.json`.
 A sample config file \(`screeps.sample.json`\) is provided within the project, to use it, simply make a copy and rename it to `screeps.json`.